 Lake karakul in Pamir

-Karakul formed when a giant meteorite struck Earth, possibly some 5 million years ago.
-Kara-Kul Lake’s diameter is a 25-kilometer (16-mile).
-It is a hypersaline lake with no external drainage, receiving less than 3 cm precipitation per year.
-In Central Asia and the Turkic-speaking world large number of Karakul (Kara-Kul, Karakol, Qarakol) destinations.
-Karakol means black lake, but, the lake is not always black.
-It indicates the lake supplies by groundwater.
-Carrying the same name well-known lake is located in China as well nearby the Tajikistan border.
+Karakul lake was formed when a giant meteorite struck Earth, possibly some 5 million years ago in the Eastern Pamir mountains.
+Its diameter is about 25 kilometers and it is a hyper saline lake with no rivers leaving the lake and only receives less than 3 cm precipitation per year.
+In Central Asia and the Turkic-speaking world there are a large number of Karakul named (Kara-Kul, Karakol, Qarakol) destinations.

-The lake has 2 basins divided by a peninsula from the south and an island in the north.
-The island is 8 km long and 4 km wide.
-The channel between them is 1 km wide.
-The East part is 22,5 meters deep, while the west basin deepest point is 236 m.
-Furthermore, three rivers flow in but these days the lake has no outflow and therefore the water is very salty.
+The lake has 2 distinct parts, divided by a peninsula from the south and an island in the north.
+The island is 8 km long and 4 km wide and the channel between the island and the peninsula is about 1 km wide.
+The east part is only 22,5 meters deep, while the deepest point of the west basin is 236 m.

 Karakul lake location

 Most of the Pamir tours pass along this lake as it is not far (50 km) from the border control point to Kyrgyzstan, in the Pamir highway (M 41) that is the only larger road in this high area.
 Karakul Lake’s elevation is 3 960 m above the sea level, making it one of the highest mountain lakes in the world, not taking into account the ones in Tibet area.

 The Kyrgyz and Chinese borders are not far away and one can see the Lenin peak from the shores of the lake.
 The lake is located inside the Tajik (Pamir) National Park where the road is mainly unpaved and it is massively damaged by erosion, earthquakes, landslides and avalanches.